new-xmon-df/arduxmon-iot-projects/Boards/ESP32_C3_SUPERMINI/README.md

 ## Programming Tips

-- If the com port isn't recognized, enter download mode by holding BOOT while powering on or following the specified button sequence.
+- If the COM port isn't recognized, enter download mode by holding BOOT while powering on or following the specified button sequence.
 - After uploading, press the Reset button to execute the program.
 - Ensure USB CDC On Boot is enabled for serial port printing.